Monoprice 10×6.25 Graphic Drawing Tablet: Honest Review

 Num Product Action

-This is often where budget tablets can be a bit tricky, and the Monoprice 10×6.25 Graphic Drawing Tablet is no exception.
-It is crucial to uninstall all other tablet drivers before you begin.
-Conflict with existing drivers, especially from brands like Wacom, is the most common cause of issues.
+Budget tablets can sometimes be tricky with driver installation, and the Monoprice 10×6.25 Graphic Drawing Tablet is no exception.
+It is crucial to uninstall all other tablet drivers before starting, as conflicts with existing drivers (especially from brands like Wacom) are the most common cause of issues.

-My advice is to ignore the included CD and head straight to the Monoprice website to download the latest driver.
-The installation process is straightforward, but a restart is necessary.
-Once installed, the driver software allows you to customize:
+It is recommended to ignore the included CD and download the latest driver directly from the Monoprice website.
+The installation process is straightforward, but a computer restart is necessary.
+Once installed, the driver software allows customization of:

 • Pen Pressure Curve: Adjust how the tablet responds to light and heavy strokes.